BrentIO/FireFly/controller/support/OLED_screens/index.md

 ### Ethernet Detail
 Ethernet detail will only be displayed if the hardware supports Ethernet and it was compiled with Ethernet support.

-The MAC address will reflect the MAC address of the Ethernet controller.
+The MAC address displayed is the MAC address of the Ethernet controller.

 Connection speed and duplex are displayed.

 ![Ethernet](./images/ethernet.svg)